Are Poppy Seeds Good For You? – Benefits And Side Effects

 What is the best way to eat poppy seeds?

-Poppy seeds are frequently dry-roasted or soaked and crushed before use to make them simpler to handle because they are so little and have the propensity to cling together.
+Poppy seeds are frequently dry-roasted or soaked and crushed before use to make them simpler to handle because they are so tiny and have the propensity to cling together.
 They are used in pasta, egg, potato, cream, and cheese recipes and sprinkled on cakes, bagels, and biscuits throughout Central and Eastern Europe.

 Are poppy seeds good for high cholesterol?

-Poppy seeds are rich in important fatty acids, including omega-3 and omega-6, which reduce bad cholesterol (LDL) and triglycerides while raising good cholesterol.
+Poppy seeds are rich in critical fatty acids, including omega-3 and omega-6, which reduce bad cholesterol (LDL) and triglycerides while raising good cholesterol.
 This high level of fatty acids has various positive effects on the heart (HDL).

 Do poppy seeds affect sleep?

 A small amount of opium alkaloids is present in poppy seeds, which can have a soothing effect on the body.
-This means consumption of poppy seed tea before bed could help promote sleepiness and improve sleep quality for some individuals.
+This means consuming poppy seed tea before bed could help promote sleepiness and improve sleep quality for some individuals.
 However, consuming large amounts of poppy seeds or using them with other substances or alcohol may negatively affect sleep.

 Read more on poppy seeds: